On Emptiness

 In my experience, depression is emptiness.

-Depression is commonly depicted in art as a dark and empty expanse enveloping its host.
-While enveloped, the amplitude of one's emotions decreases significantly.
-Happiness, sadness, and even anger become distant, as though you are hearing their reverberated echo rather than the immediate source.
+Depression is a dark and empty expanse enveloping its host.
+While enveloped, the amplitude of your emotions decreases significantly.
+Happiness, sadness, and even anger become distant, as though you only experience their reverberated echo.
 This can go on for weeks, even months at a time.
-And then when you are finally used to only feeling echoes, a real emotion sneaks up on you and it is deafening.
+And when you are used to only feeling echoes, a real emotion sneaks up on you and it is deafening.

-Depression can come about in many different ways.
+Sources for depression vary.
 Mine seems to be genetic.
-My suicidal thoughts started at the age of 9 and persisted until a series of complicated and unimportant events led me to get help.
+My suicidal thoughts started at the age of 9 and persisted until a series of unimportant events led me to get help.
 The pills took multiple months to kick in, but they didn't bring me happiness.
-Looking back, I don't think I was ready for that yet.
-I needed something to stabilize me, calm the suicidal thoughts that were wreaking havoc in my brain so that I could be a functional human being again.
-One day I looked up at the sky and something clicked.
-The clouds looked beautiful, and brought me a subtle joy that I had previously lost any hope of feeling again.
+Looking back, I was not ready for that yet.
+I needed something to stabilize me.
+To calm the intrusive thoughts in my brain so that I could be a functional human being again.
+One day I looked up at the sky and the clouds appeared beautiful.
+They brought me a subtle joy that I had previously lost any hope of feeling again.